Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 At the bottom of Google’s search results page, you’ll often see a related searches section.

-This area can be a goldmine for long-tail keyword ideas, as it showcases queries that users are also searching for in relation to your main keyword.
+This area can be a goldmine for long-tail keyword ideas, as it showcases queries that users are also searching for in relation to your main and long tail of keyword ideas and phrases.

 Answer the Public